sdushantha/insta-dl/README.md

 # ![image](https://user-images.githubusercontent.com/27065646/31065811-6dd88f9c-a748-11e7-9d57-2e0ae062f413.jpg) insta-dl

-**Ive stopped making changes to the source code myself, because Im spending to much time on it.
-But I will be accepting PRs.**
+**insta-dl has stopped working.
+Instagram keeps on changing their JSON format and it is too hard to keep up with their changes.So I have stopped working on this but I will be accepting PRs.**

 Download Instagram images as a bulk from any user who is **public**.